al3xandr3/al3xandr3.github.io/_posts/2012-01-11-semanticweb.md

 ---
-layout: post

 title: How to get into the Semantic Web
 category: data
 tags:
   - data
   - semanticweb
-intro: "Practical examples on tagging up a site with RDFa tags, then extract and use the semantic web data"
+excerpt: "Practical examples on tagging up a site with RDFa tags, then extract and use the semantic web data"
 ---

 Practical examples on how to get onto the semantic web and on using it.